Motor Maintenance For Absolute Beginners

 Owning a car – particularly as a new driver – is quite a liberating experience.
 It offers you a new level of freedom, but with that comes responsibility.
-Not only do you have to be the responsible party behind the wheel, the vehicle itself needs a certain level of attention so it can run as its best, and hold more of its value until the time comes to move on to another vehicle.
+Not only do you have to be the responsible party behind the wheel, the vehicle itself needs a certain level of attention so it can run at its best, and hold more of the car’s value until the time comes to move on to another vehicle.

 Though this list is by no means exhaust-ive (see what we did there), we’ve put together a short guide on the things you need to be keeping on top of with your motor, and how frequently they need checking.
 Let us know if you’ve got any more car maintenance tips to share!